risingwavelabs/risingwave-docs-legacy/docs/troubleshoot/troubleshoot-recovery-failure.md

     2. Reboot the meta service, then the cluster will enter safe mode after recovery.

-    3. Drop the problematic streaming jobs or scale in them using `risectl` , refer to: [scaling risingwave](/deploy/k8s-cluster-scaling.md).
+    3. Drop the problematic streaming jobs or scale in them using `risectl` , refer to: [Cluster scaling](/deploy/k8s-cluster-scaling.md).

     4. Restart the meta node, or resume the cluster by: `risectl meta resume`.